gordonfrog/dda-new/README.md

 ## SSE with SpringBoot

-SSE or Server-Side-Event is a functionality for create a event listener in client side from server side.
+SSE (Server-Side-Event) is a functionality that creates an event listener in the client side to receive from the server side.
-Usually we send request to server and wait a response, in this case is reverse operation, we receive a request from server when event occurs,this event in our project is a rabbitMQ message reception.
+Usually we send request to server and wait a response, but in this case it's the opposite.
+We receive a request from server when an event occurs (this event in our project is a rabbitMQ message reception).
-For this purpose we have to use Spring ApplicationEvent events engine,when we read a rabbit message,send a event to controller.
+For this purpose we have to use Spring ApplicationEvent events engine - 1. read a rabbit message, 2. send event to controller.
-Let's to see the reception message implementation for CustomerMsg Bean:
+Reception message implementation for CustomerMsg Bean:

 ```java
 @Component